gabevenberg/dotfiles/README.md

 you dont need a patched Nerd Font, normal `ttf-cascadia-code` combined with `ttf-nerd-fonts-symbols` will do.
 Can also change what font is used easily, but always needs the nerd-font symbols.

 ### Yazi
-Will need https://github.com/jstkdng/ueberzugpp installed if using on alacritty, availible in AUR (only needed for image previews)
+Will need https://github.com/jstkdng/ueberzugpp installed if using on alacritty, availible in AUR (only needed for image previews). also has optional dependencies on jq, unarchiver, ffmpegthumbnailer, fd, ripgrep, fzf, poppler, and zoxide.

 ### Latexmk
 Uses zathura as a pdf previewer.